 Also the Weasleys' Ford Anglia×Crowley's old Bentley from Good Omens.
 And the Ford Anglia×The Whomping Willow.
 That car gets around...

 Ford Anglia×Sirius's flying motorbike.
-The car is a playa.

 The Wizard Rock band The Whomping Willows have a few songs about the one-sided love between the Willow and Hermione.